projectcontour/contour/CONTRIBUTING.md

 tend to squash before opening the PR, then have PR feedback as extra commits.
 - If master has moved on, you'll need to rebase before we can merge, so merging upstream master or rebasing from upstream before opening your PR will probably save you some time.
 - PRs *must* include a `Fixes #NNNN` or `Updates #NNNN` comment.
+Remember that `Fixes` will close the associated issue, and `Updates` will link the PR to it.

 #### Commit message template